 I want to teach beginners and intermediate skiers how to ski on snowy mountains

-As mentioned above, at Takuya, first-time customers first participate in a half-day "First Time Tour."
-They assess their skill level and then select the next class they should join.
+As mentioned earlier, at Takuhiya, first-time customers are required to participate in a half-day "Introductory Tour."
+There, their skill level is assessed, and the next class they should take is determined.

-"If we don't do this, they won't be able to protect themselves, and I think the customers will have a hard time.
-It's important to take the right steps.
-Skipping the in-between steps will leave them with incomplete skills and knowledge.
-Hakuba has many companies that offer tours for advanced and expert skiers, but I want to focus on beginner to intermediate skiers and teach them how to ski on snowy mountains.
-In reality, the range of intermediate skiers is quite wide, and many people are probably hitting a wall.
+"Otherwise, you can't protect yourself, and the customers will struggle.
+Taking the right steps is crucial.
+Skipping steps will result in incomplete skills and knowledge.
+While many companies in Hakuba offer advanced and expert tours, I want to focus on teaching beginners and intermediate skiers how to properly ski on snowy mountains.
+In reality, the intermediate level is quite broad, and many people hit a wall.
 Ultimately, I want to be in a position to push intermediate skiers who haven't yet reached the expert level."
+Assessing

-Assessing each customer's physical strength, skill, and personality, and tailoring the instruction method to suit each individual, inevitably requires a small, elite group.
+each customer's physical strength, skill level, and personality, and tailoring the instruction to their individual needs, inevitably leads to small, elite groups.

-"When I'm guiding alone, I can only guide with a maximum of three people.
-If it's four or five people and I'm feeling uneasy, I'll quickly add a sub-guide."
+"When I'm guiding alone, the maximum is three people.
+If it becomes four or five people and I feel uneasy, I immediately assign a sub-guide."

 With a long background as an instructor on the Happo Ridge, one would think that Happo would be his main guiding area, but it turns out that his main area is Tsugaike Kogen in Otari Village

 "At Tsugaike, you can gain altitude by gondola and choose from a variety of slopes.
-Direction, length, gradient.
-There are so many options.
-As you walk, you can check the snow quality on the various slopes, gather information for the day, and draw up a plan.
-I sometimes take regulars who have grown tired of Hakuba to Shiga Kogen.
+Direction, length, gradient—there are plenty of options.
+You can check the snow conditions on different slopes as you walk, gather information for the day, and then make a plan.
+Sometimes I take regulars who are tired of Hakuba to Shiga Kogen.
 Shiga is wonderful on a snowy day."

-Why not go to the popular Happo-one, a familiar destination where he spent his impressionable years in his 20s and 30s?
+Why doesn't he go to Happo-one, a popular spot where he spent his formative years in his 20s and 30s and is very familiar with?

-"I'll go if it's for fun, but I rarely take clients.
-It's too risky to suddenly go skiing on a big slope with so many skiers.
-There are so many guides and skiers, and I'm worried that my judgment might be clouded.
-I don't want to be biased and make a poor decision that could lead to an accident.
-For that reason, I avoid crowded places.
-My clients come to relax and unwind, so I try to guide them to quieter mountain areas as much as possible.
-I also keep the number of people small.
-If 10 people ski on the same slope, there won't be anywhere to ski."
+"I'll go if it's just for fun, but I rarely take clients there.
+It's far too risky to suddenly ski down a large slope with so many skiers.
+There are also a lot of guides and skiers, and I don't want my judgment to be clouded.
+I don't want to be biased and make a bad decision that could cause an accident.
+For that reason too, I avoid crowded places.
+Clients come to relax and refresh themselves during their leisure time, so I want to guide them to the quietest mountain areas possible.
+I also keep the group small.
+If 10 people ski down the same slope, there won't be any room left to ski."

-On the day of the guide, the routine from waking up in the morning to heading to the site is an essential part of the daily routine.
-He also asks that clients be notified of the meeting place on the morning of the tour, if possible.
+On the day of guiding, his routine from waking up in the morning to going to the site is an essential part of his daily routine.
+And he asks that, if possible, he be allowed to contact clients about the meeting place on the morning of the day itself.

-"I get up before dark in the morning and use a snowblower to clear the snow in front of my house while checking the amount of snow and its moisture content.
-Then I go to my computer and check the amount of snowfall using Powder Research, watch live cameras at the ski resort and the national highway, and check the data from the anemometers that Moriyama Kengo, the avalanche management manager at Hakuba Happo-One Ski Resort, has installed in various places (they will be open to the public from this season) and decide where to enter the mountains.
-After that, I finally contact the customers and tell them the meeting place."
+"I get up before dawn and shovel snow in front of my house with a snowblower, checking the amount of snow and the moisture content of the snow.
+Then I go to my computer and check the snowfall using Powder Research, look at live cameras at ski resorts and on national highways, and check the data from the anemometers that Kengo Moriyama, the avalanche management manager at Hakuba Happo-one Ski Resort, has installed in various places (which will be made publicly available starting this season), and then decide which area to enter the mountains.
+Only then do I contact customers to let them know where to meet."

-"Mount Nabekura, Mount Kurohime, and Mount Sado in Hokushin are great places, too.
-And of course, once April rolls around, I also climb Mount Tateyama."
+"Mount Nabekura, Mount Kurohime, and Mount Sado in northern Nagano are also great.
+Of course, once April arrives, we'll climb Mount Tateyama as well."

 A late-blooming contrarian goes his own way

-His contrarian attitude, which hates being the same as everyone else, also permeates his clothing and gear.
+His contrarian nature, which makes him hate doing the same things as everyone else, permeates his choice of clothing and gear.

-When I was younger, I just started skiing in the mountains and didn't have much money, making it difficult to even buy gear.
-Seeing my struggles, Matsumoto of the Hakuba ski shop Rappy offered his support, saying, "Why don't you try this?"
-At the same time, Rappy began selling Rab products last year.
-Now it's his turn to give back, and as Rab's Hakuba sales manager, he's excited to promote Rab to customers.
+When he was younger and just starting out in backcountry skiing, he didn't have much money and couldn't even afford to buy gear.
+Seeing his predicament, Mr. Matsumoto of the Hakuba ski shop 'Rappy' supported him by saying, "Then use this."
+Around the same time, 'Rappy' started carrying Rab last year.
+Now it's his turn to give back, and as the sales manager for Rab Hakuba, he's determined to spread the word about Rab to customers.
 He

-also made a fresh start with his skis, switching from Blizzard to WAPAN, an up-and-coming Japanese brand made in Colorado, USA.
+also made a fresh start with his skis, switching from Blizzard to 'WAPAN,' a promising new Japanese brand made in Colorado, USA.

-starting a new business, refurbishing his gear and apparel.
-A late bloomer as an independent guide, the 48-year-old is set to be busy from now on.
+Having started his own company, he has revamped his clothing and gear and is making a fresh start.
+The 48-year-old, a late bloomer as an independent guide, is likely to be busy from now on.

-"Just because I created a website doesn't mean customers will come, so I think I'll probably spend more time hanging out with Makoto Matsubara, as I have done until now (laughs).
-I think it's hard to hit the sweet spot without stretching my legs and looking at various slopes, so having fun is important (laughs)."
+"Just because I've made a website doesn't mean customers will come, so I think I'll probably spend more days hanging out with Shin Matsubara, as before (laughs).
+I think it's hard to pinpoint the best spots at any given time unless you go out and check out various slopes, so playing around is important (laughs)."
+He

-"I'm not good with large groups of people, so I want to continue to be a person and a company that pays close attention to small details.
-People call this a niche business model, but I'm just a contrarian (laughs)."
+"I'm not good with large groups, so I want to continue being the kind of person and company that nitpicks and focuses on the smallest details.
+People call this a niche business model, but I'm just being contrary (laughs)."

 Masaaki Sato

 Born in Ueda City, Nagano Prefecture in 1976.
-Owner of "Takubiya," a guide based in Hakuba and Otari.
-Dedicated to competitive skiing from childhood through high school, he mastered basic skiing before moving into the world of snowy mountains.
-He has worked at Hakuba Happo-one Ski School for around 20 years and is renowned for his easy-to-understand lessons on snowy mountain techniques.
-He gained experience in snowy mountains at "Power Zone Hakuba" and other places, and will be going independent from the 2024/25 season.
-His specialty backcountry areas are the Otari village area, including Hakuba and Tsugaike.
-He holds the Japan Mountain Guides Association certified mountaineering guide stage II and ski guide stage II.
-Former SAJ official instructor.
+He is the representative of "Takuhiya," a guiding service based in Hakuba and Otari.
+He dedicated himself to competitive skiing from childhood through high school, progressing through basic skiing before entering the world of mountaineering.
+With approximately 20 years of experience working at the Hakuba Happo-one Ski School, he is highly regarded for his easy-to-understand lessons on mountain skiing techniques.
+He gained experience in mountaineering at places like "Power Zone Hakuba" and became independent in the 2024/25 season.
+His specialty backcountry areas include Hakuba, Tsugaike, and the Otari Village area.
+He holds certifications from the Japan Mountain Guide Association (JMGA) as a Mountain Guide Stage II and a Ski Guide Stage II.
+He is a former SAJ Certified Instructor.